Carath/javaCrawler/README.md

 ## TODO:

-- Add the feature to search for user given metadata during the crawling phase [mostly done, this just needs to be integrated to the API];
+- Restrict domain names when crawling;
-- Restrict domain names for crawling;
+- Use the robot.txt file on websites where is is available.